Bloodsport 4: The Dark Kumite: Production

 The prison sequences were shot at a real prison in Bulgaria and actual prisoners were extras in the scenes.
 Although the film was shot in Bulgaria, Bloodsport 4 is set in the United States.
 This not only makes it the only Bloodsport movie set there, but the only Bloodsport movie to not be set where it was shot.
-Though Daniel Bernhardt stars in all Bloodsport films except the first, his character is not Alex Cardo from Bloodsport III but it is now John Keller in this film.
+Though Daniel Bernhardt stars in all Bloodsport films except the first, his character is different from Alex Cardo from Bloodsport III and is now John Keller in this film.

 Reception

 The film was panned by critics.
 Robert Pardi of TV Guide gave the film one star and said: "The good news is that you needn't bother watching the first three BLOODSPORT flicks in order to make sense of this sequel.
 The bad news is that it's pure Grade-Z schlock."